rbaronia/hrms-unified/README.md

 npm run service:start
 ```

-The application will be available at http://localhost:3000
+The application will be available at http://localhost:<PORT> (where <PORT> is set in your .env file).

 ## Detailed Installation Guide